AlexisChen99/cse110-w21-group4/specs/engineering doc.md

 1. load event listeners on page load
 2. Settings Functions
     - mute functions
-    - funtions to control phase lengths
+    - functions to control phase lengths
     - function to toggle animations
 3. functions related to starting the timer and changing the phase of the timer
 4. functions related to the congrats screen